Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Best for: Night owls and young-spirited visitors

 Bairro Alto is just north of Chiado and slightly south of Principe Real.
-Its name means “high neighborhood” and true to this, it is a hilly neighborhood with some great viewpoints, pretty architecture, and charming cobblestone streets.
+Its name means “high neighborhood” and true to this, it is a hilly neighborhood with some great viewpoints.
+It’s also full of pretty architecture and charming cobblestone streets.

-It is densely populated and very popular with expats.
-While many locals have left, it’s still much less tourist-heavy than places like Alfama, Baixa, and Chiado.
+Densely populated and very popular with expats, many locals have left due to rising rents and housing prices.
+Even so, it’s still much less tourist-heavy than places like Alfama, Baixa, and Chiado.

-There are no specific tourist sights in the neighborhood, but it’s only a few minutes walk to Baixa, Chiado, and Alfama, so you can get into town for sightseeing and exploring quite quickly and easily.
+There are no specific tourist sights in the neighborhood, but it’s only a few minutes’ walk to the city center, so you can get into town for sightseeing and exploring quite quickly and easily.

-Many houses in this area have thin walls, so don’t expect to get a quiet night’s sleep if you stay near a bar, especially during the weekend.
+Many houses in this area have thin walls, so this can be a problem if your accommodation is near a bar, especially during the weekend.
 With that said, the neighborhood is pretty quiet in the mornings and it can be perfectly fine so long as you find a place a little removed from the action.

 It’s not an area that I recommend for everyone, but if you’re looking to stay somewhere pretty, want to partake in at least some nightlife, and are ok with occasionally walking up and down hills (or taking a cab), it can be quite pleasant.